 There are several reasons why opting for a messier garden over a well-kempt lawn is a good way to attract native species like insects, insect-eaters and lizards.

-By doing things to attract insects, this will in turn attract insect-eating birds like pīwakawaka and riroriro.
+Doing things to attract insects will, in turn, attract insect-eating birds like pīwakawaka and riroriro (grey warbler).

 Creating a ‘lizard garden’ is a fun way to get kids involved in conservation too.
-Download our guide to make your own lizard friendly garden (PDF, 1.7MB).
+Download our guide (PDF, 2MB) to make your own lizard friendly garden.